kaimfrai/atr/README.md

 The entirety of this project is built using C++20 modules.

 ## Highlights of ATR vs a class hierarchy with virtual functions
-(Measurements from March 13th 2024, details can be found in Evaluation/Results/)
+(Measurements from April 7th 2024, details can be found in Evaluation/Results/)

 *TagATR:*